 Dice up raw chicken tenders.
 In a large sauté pan over medium heat, add oil and chicken tenders.
 Season with salt and pepper and cook chicken until chicken is thoroughly done.

 Remove cooked chicken from pan.
 Add in chicken stock, half and half, onion, dried thyme and butter.
+Stir thoroughly.

 In a small bowl, combine all-purpose flour with water.
 It should make a very thick paste.

 Add paste to pan and whisk thoroughly until combined.
 Keep stirring until mixture begins to thicken then turn down heat and add chicken.